 Windows will automatically search for the latest display driver on your computer and install it.
 Now you can go back to the Display settings and change your resolution.

-- Now expand the Display adapters section, right-click on the NVIDIA option, and tap on the Update driver option.
+- Now expand the Display adapters section, right-click the NVIDIA option, and tap the Update driver option.

 - Click on the Search automatically for drivers option.

 Now, wait for the process to end.
 Windows will update the driver to the latest version available.
 Make sure to restart your PC once the procedure is completed.

 3. Reinstall the Display driver